Argentine ant: Impact

 sometimes relocating the parasites to unaffected plants, and their protection of these plant pests from predators and parasitoids can cause problems in agricultural areas.

 In return for this protection, the ants benefit by feeding off honeydew.

+The aggressive behavior of the ants adds pressure to bumble bees Linepithema humile Mayr populations when competing for shared resources.
+Ant abundance and aggressive biting (not stinging) behaviors lead to more prolonged, disrupted bumblebee foraging and resource collection, even though bees have the ability to fight back initially, it is energy lost that could be put towards pollination.

 There is also evidence that the presence of Argentine ant may decrease the number of pollinators that visit natural flowering plants via predation on the larvae of the pollinators.